seanhoran/dmstudio/README.md

 Datamine Commands
 -----------------

-An exhaustive set of Datamine Studio command is available in the ``dmstudio.dmcommands`` and the ``dmstudio.dmfiles`` modules.
+An exhaustive set of Datamine Studio commands is available in the ``dmstudio.dmcommands`` and the ``dmstudio.dmfiles`` modules.
 The variables consist of four parts:

 * Input files
 * Output files